amith-ananthram/feelingblue/README.md

-# FeelingBlue: A Corpus for Understanding the Emotional Connotation of Color in Context
+# FeelingBlue: A Corpus for Understanding the Emotional Connotation of Color in Context (accepted at TACL 2022)

 ![FeelingBlue](fixtures/corpus_sample.png)